siberianfox/tinygwiki/TinyG-Homing-and-Limits-Troubleshooting.md

 * Is the _lb latch backoff long enough to actually clear the switch?
 If not you will not have an accurate zero.
 * Have you allowed a sufficient $_zb zero backoff?
 If ZB is too small you run the risk of misfiring a limit switch when you return to zero.

-## Axis starts and stops a few times before performing its search
+## Axis starts and stops a few times and moves in the opposite direction before performing the search
 You probably have NC switches that are incorrectly configured as NO switches ($st=0 instead of $st=1)

 # Limit Switch Problems